 I’m not as thoughtful as people might think I am.
 I am actually not gifted at all in the “gift giving” department.
 My heart is there 100%, I totally imagine a sweet gift for a friend or 10 gifts for the array of teachers in my kids lives.
 I really do wish I was good at it.
 I have friends that are good at it.
 They put so much thought into gifts.
 I’m like the one running late to the party since I stopped at Target on the way there and alas I forgot a bag so I just hand it to them.
 Tacky I know.
 Homemade gift to the rescue.

 If you’re like me and want to actually follow through on giving a gift, when your thought isn’t exactly enough, you need an easy gift.

 If you have about $5 or some scrap wood and even a hand saw, you can make these simple gifts.
-I had seen similar ones on livelaughrowe.com and lovegrowswild.com and thought these would be great.
-I also designed the prints myself and they are available to download below.
+I had seen similar ones before and thought these would be great.
+I also designed the prints myself.

 Here’s how I made them.